dmbarbour/glas/docs/GlasProg.md

 It may be useful to wrap constant data with some indicator of type to support analysis, acceleration, and sandboxing.
 However, it doesn't seem essential to do so.

-## Proposed Primitives

-* `(%seq P1 P2 P3 ...)` - execute P1 then P2 then P3 etc. in sequence.
-* `(%c P1 P2 P3 ...)` - execute P1 and P2 and P3 concurrently, implicitly switching as the different operations yield or fail.